LelinDenis/sf-library/src/pages/index.md

           In this section, we look at the trends and news of the marketing world under our paradigm.
 It is always interesting and you can find a lot of useful things.
-Naked marketing: promising inbounds, Holy automation, and reviews on the advanced marketer's tools.
+Naked marketing: promising inbounds, Holy automation, and reviews on the advanced marketer's SaaS.
         title: Blog
       - actions:
           - label: Learn More